 Update #1: The amazing Karen from The Graphics Fairy and I have worked together to bring you the printable for the crystal ball shapes, along with the images in place!
 You can head over to The Graphics Fairy to download the Printable!
 Woohoo!

 Update #2: Some readers have had trouble using the PDF printable without the images.
 You can download a .jpeg version of the blank pattern here – if you paste this into Word and then paste your images on top of it, that should work too!
 Hope that helps!

 Start by deciding on your images for the crystal balls.
 I’ve provided a blank pattern for the shape for you, you’ll need to paste in the images you want to use.
 As I said earlier, I found mine at The Graphics Fairy – but you can use any image you’d like for a spooky effect.

-Once you have your images in place, print them out on the transparency film.
+Once you have your images in place, print them out on the Inkjet Transparency Film.

 Cut out all the shapes, inside the black line.
 You will now have a clear image for your crystal ball.

 Since crystal ball’s tend to be a bit cloudy, we’re going to add some smoke to ours to make them creepier, and to hide the transparency a bit.

 I have some safety tips for you – seeing as you are going to be playing with glass and fire.